ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 These steps may require root privlages and usermod requires logout and login to take effect.

 See https://docs.docker.com for more information.

+Note: these scripts enable Docker BuildKit by default.
+This requires Docker verison 18.09.1 or newer and can be dissabled by removing `export DOCKER_BUILDKIT=1` from `build.sh`.

 ## Building the Docker image